EthanHolleman/gerrie-osimowicz/content/memorial-info/_index.md

 # Virtual attendance

 The memorial service will be available virtually [at this link](https://youtu.be/XJCSWd9BnN8).
 You will only need a web browser to watch.
-The link will go live at about 11:45 AM.
+The link will go live at about 11:45 AM central time.

 You can also watch the stream below.